History of Rajasthan: Chahamana dynasty of Jalor (c. 1160–1311 CE)

-Chahamanas of Ranastambhapura (c.
+Chahamana dynasty of Ranastambhapura (c.
 1192–1301 CE)

 The Chahamanas of Ranastambhapura were a 13th-century Indian dynasty.
 They ruled the area around their capital Ranastambhapura (Ranthambore) in present-day Rajasthan, initially as vassals of the Delhi Sultanate, and later as sovereigns.
-They belonged to the Chahamana (Chauhan) clan, and are also known as Chauhans of Ranthambore in vernacular Rajasthani bardic literature.
+They belonged to the Chahamanas of Shakambhari clan, and are also known as 'Chauhans of Ranthambore' in vernacular Rajasthani bardic literature.

 The Chahamana line of Ranastambhapura was established by Govindaraja, who agreed to rule as a vassal of the Ghurids in 1192, after they defeated his father, the Shakambhari Chahamana king Prithviraja III.
 Govindaraja's descendants gained and lost their independence to the Delhi Sultanate multiple times during the 13th century.
 Hammira, the last king of the dynasty, adopted an expansionist policy, and raided several neighbouring kingdoms.
-The dynasty ended with his defeat against the Delhi Sultan Alauddin Khalji at the Siege of Ranthambore in 1301.
+The dynasty ended with his defeat against the Delhi Sultan Alauddin Khalji at the Siege of Ranthambore in 1301 CE.